LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   <figcaption>Displaying a summary of how your postcodes did in the conversion</figcaption>
 </figure>

-This is worthwhile for library services to validate their current data.
+This could be useful for library services to validate their current data.

 The file you need to save is the second one listed, titled 'Library membership'.
 Choose your service name, select a date you did the extract, and select to save the file.